 Electrum Wallet Review 2021: Features Breakdown

 There are plenty of Bitcoin wallets on the market, but one of the oldest ones you’ll find is Electrum.
 It was only a desktop client for a while, but it has expanded its support into mobile platforms since that time.
-This open-source BTC wallet has turned itself into one of the most reliable and trusted options available.
+This open-source BTC wallet has turned itself into one of the most reliable and trusted options available, and this Electrum wallet review will tell you why.

 There are plenty of Bitcoin wallets on the market, but one of the oldest ones you’ll find is Electrum.